-The San Francisco Daily Journal recently covered the Court's ombudsperson program.
+Read the San Francisco Daily Journal's coverage of the Court's ombudsperson program.

 The Ombudsperson Program is best suited to address those issues that can be handled informally and are not likely to produce a formal misconduct complaint.
 Examples of such issues are temperament, aging and disability, and delay.
 The Ombudsperson Program does not provide a mechanism for challenging or addressing concerns with a ruling in a case.
 The Ombudsperson does not supplant the appellate process, and the behavior complained about must be unrelated to the substance of rulings.